Certified Reinforcement Learning with Logic Guidance: Partial Satisfaction

-By Definition \ref{expectedut}, for any arbitrary $ r_p>0 $ (and $ r_n=0 $), the expected reward at the initial state for a trace with highest number of intersections with distinct accepting sets is maximum among other traces.
-Hence, by the convergence guarantees of QL, the optimal policy produced by LCQL converges to a policy whose recurrent classes of its induced Markov chain have the highest number of intersections with the accepting sets of the automaton. $ \lrcorner $
+By Definition~\ref{def:expected_utility}, for any arbitrary $ r_p>0 $ (and $ r_n=0 $), the expected return at the initial state for a trace with highest number of intersections with distinct accepting sets is maximum among other traces.
+Hence, an optimal policy produced by LCRL converges to a policy whose recurrent classes of its induced Markov chain have the highest number of intersections with the accepting sets of the automaton.